 When the 1994-95 lockout ended, Nick Kypreos traveled with Glenn Healy from Toronto to New York.
 When asked by a customs agent if they had anything to declare, Kypreos said, “No, the owners took it all.”
 And so it is with every lockout under the Lockout Commissioner.
 The owners win….
 Read More →

-While you (and I) were sleeping: By Ira Podell The Associated Press NEW YORK—The NHL and the players’ association reached a tentative agreement early Sunday to end a nearly four-month-old lockout that threatened to wipe out what was left of an already abbreviated season.
-A marathon negotiating session that lasted… Read More →
+While you (and I) were sleeping: By Ira Podell The Associated Press NEW YORK — The NHL and the players’ association reached a tentative agreement early Sunday to end a nearly four-month-old lockout that threatened to wipe out what was left of an already abbreviated season.
+A marathon negotiating session… Read More →

 Associated Press/Canadian Press photos by Nathan Denette.
 (Photo No. 3, USA captain Jake McCabe (Caber!).

 See that quote up there?
 That’s not about this lockout, or the last lockout, or the lockout before that.
 It’s from the 1992 players strike (which occurred in the final weeks of the regular season).
-John A. Ziegler (left), the small-minded president of the NHL at the time—more on him… Read More →
+John A. Ziegler (left), the small-minded president of the NHL at the time — more… Read More →

 So as of 1 a.m. the sides were still at NHL HQ talking, and apparently the NHLPA allowed the midnight deadline to file a disclaimer of interest pass.
 Now, they can still file at a later date.
-And I have heard it both ways—that if they file, it could save… Read More →
+And I have heard it both ways — that if they file, it… Read More →

 Hope you, we, all have a happy, healthy and prosperous 2013 … with hockey.
 I think the last part is a given, but the first parts are much more important.
 Also want to take this opportunity to thank all of youse for being here all the time, for making this… Read More →